“Greetings from Dunedin” courtesy of Dunedin artist Steve Spathelf

 Bars and restaurants

 As far as bars go, those from the Toronto area might notice similarities to Wasaga Beach.
 “The Strip” is lined with plenty of bars, but they’re all pretty much the same.
-If you want to get “Turnt Up” as the kids say these days, make sure to go to Shephard’s Backyard Tiki Bar.
+If you want to get “Turnt” as the kids say these days, make sure to go to Shephard’s Backyard Tiki Bar.
 Early‘s favourite is Crabby’s Beachfront Bar & Grill.
 They serve 32oz.
 Jai Alais that taste bad and make your breath smell even worse.
 But they’re only $2.50!
 Watch out for Money Mark who brings his own cooler cup from home and asks the servers to fill it with vodka cranberry.
 Honourable mention goes to the Surfside Taphouse, where in a case of mistaken identity, Early thought the 70 year old bartender was Genie Bouchard working a side hustle.
 All of the credit goes to the eight 32oz Jai Alais Early had just consumed previously.
-Watch out for Jamminz Beach Bar, where the glasses they serve drinks in shatter quite easily.
-At least on one night.
+If you’re getting an early start to spring training and you’re down near the end of February, you can find spring breakers at Toucans Bar & Grill.

 Slightly off the beaten path is a Buck Martinez’s favourite restaurant, the Island Way Grill.
 When Jonathan Papelbon was a Phillie, he used to come here.
 One time at the Island Way, Buck Martinez ordered the last piece of hogfish.
 Papelbon arrived slightly later, and upon hearing the news that Buck Martinez snapped up the last piece hogfish, proceeded to throw a temper tantrum.
 If hogfish is on the menu at this restaurant (or at any other restaurant you go to), get it.
 The Island Way Grill is a pricier restaurant, but definitely worth it.
 Go on, treat yourself.
 You deserve it.